Introduction

 What is Lung Cancer?

-Lung cancer arises from uncontrolled growth of cells within the lungs.
+Lung cancer arises from the uncontrolled growth of cells within the lungs (air passages).
 These abnormal cells divide rapidly, forming tumors that disrupt the lungs’ ability to function properly.
 There are two primary categories of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).

 Lung Cancer Symptoms & Signs